neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Controller.rst

 	Create action called without argument

-TYPO3 Flow analyzed the new method signature and automatically registered ``$post`` as a required argument for ``createAction``.
+Flow analyzed the new method signature and automatically registered ``$newPost`` as a required argument for ``createAction``.
 Because no such argument was passed to the action, the controller exits with an error.

 So, how do you create a new post?
 You need to create some HTML form which